 We select only the most talented students who will be eligible for scholarships from universities in the United States.
 Each university or college decides whether to cover education and expenses of each applicant.
 Usually, each of us were able to get full financial scholarships for full duration of attending a preparatory school/undergraduate program that covered our education and living expenses.

 What is the difference between a college and a university?

 Both refer to higher educational establishments equivalent to Ukrainian institute or university.
 College usually offer only undergraduate (Bachelor's) programs while universities offer both undergraduate and graduate (Master's, PhD) programs.

 Can I apply to your program twice?

 Yes, and if we notice significant progress you have made in your professional and personal development over the year, we are more likely to accept you into the program.

 What if I don't get admitted to any U.S. college or university?

 U.S. admissions offices are not straightforward, and it is hard to say why some students get admitted and some don't.
 If you don't get admitted on the first attempt, we recommend that you reassess your application, try harder and apply next year.
 We know a few cases when students got admitted only after three years of trying.
-We will continue to help you if you demonstrate progress in your performance and continue displaying strong motivation to be part of our program for all years you decide to re-apply.
+We will continue to help you if you demonstrate progress in your performance and continue displaying strong motivation to be part of our program.